erewok/pelecanus/README.md

 [('links', <PelicanJson: {'attributes': [<PelicanJson: {'href': 'somelink'}>]}>), ('attributes', [<PelicanJson: {'href': 'somelink'}>]), ('href', 'somelink')]
 ```

-You can also use `in` to see if a key is somewhere inside the dictionary (even if it's a nested key) and length to see how many keys are present:
+You can also use `in` to see if a key is somewhere inside the dictionary (even if it's a nested key):

 ```python
 >>> 'attributes' in pelican